borgboyone/jQuery-UI-ScrollPane/README.md

 ----
 You heard it here first folks.
 Not everything is finished.
 -	Mousewheel on vertical scrollbar
--	Add keyboard support (via scrollbar widget creation preferably)
 -	Add touchscreen support (testing of project in actual setting)
 -	Add full visibility and always hidden support for scrollbars
 -	Add options validation
 -	Kill padding as appropriate, transfer to inner or user should apply with innerClasses?
 -	Verify border functionality
 -	Technically box-shadow insets should be transferred but that's getting to be a little much
 -	CONSIDER: Honoring the ScrollBar position option
 -	CONSIDER: Userspace/namespace for classes (so instead of "ui-", you would have "aw-")

 License